albin12a/Customers-list/README.md

   - You would see the validation messages when the name or email field is empty
   - You could see the submitted details in the browser console

-# What excited me of doing this
+# What excited me while doing this
   I have enjoyed it while creating this app because after a while I have done a project fully and alone.
 Also I have used some customized functionality other than depending on third party packages